KettleKiller/RandomSong-Plugin-For-UltimakerCura/README.md

 If you want to try the G-code you can copy it to your SD and change its format to `.gcode`, or use the gsong player I added to this repository.

+# Gsong Player:
+## How to Use:

+1. Open the Gsong Player.py file,if it doesn't work open cmd and write `Python {Path to .py file}` then press enter.

+2.Click the "Load File" button to select a .gsong file to play.

+3.Click the "Play" button to play the selected .gsong file.
+The program will generate a temporary .wav file and play it.